-Ensure that the cab is equipped with the proper safety guards for LaBounty applications.
-The cab MUST be equipped with an approved Falling Object Protection Structure (FOPS) and cab guarding.
+- Ensure that the cab is equipped with the proper safety guards for LaBounty applications.
+The cab MUST be equipped with an approved Falling Object Protection Structure (FOPS).
 The FOPS must meet the requirements of SAE standard J1356.
 A transparent, shatter-resistant shield covering the front of the cab, is also required.
-Contact your base machine equipment dealer or manufacturer for more information on the availability of FOPS and cab guarding.
-Lack of proper FOPS and guards may result in injury or death.

-- Avoid tipping.
+Contact your base machine equipment dealer or manufacturer for more information on the availability of FOPS.
+Lack of proper FOPS may result in injury or death. - NEVER operate the excavator without a proper restraint (seat belt) system in place.
+Doing so can create loss of control or ejection from the cab. - Avoid tipping.
 The attachment will alter the lift capacities of the base machine.
 DO NOT overload the excavator or serious injury could result.
 Lift capacities will vary if the base machine is not on level ground.
 Lifting incorrectly can cause severe injury or machine damage.
 Use the recommended excavator counterweight.
-Use short slings and lift the load only as high as necessary. - DO NOT allow riders on the machine.
+Use short slings and lift the load only as high as necessary.

+- DO NOT allow riders on the machine.
 Riders are subject to serious injuries, such as being struck by foreign objects or being thrown off the machine.
 Riders also distract and obstruct the operator, resulting in the machine being operated in an unsafe manner.
 NEVER use the attachment as a work platform or personnel carrier. - Check ground conditions before operating.
 Avoid unstable or slippery areas and position the base machine on firm, level ground.
 If level ground is not possible, position the base machine to use the attachment to the front or back of the carrier.
 Avoid working over the side of the base machine.